• By Admin

 The time trackers and productivity analyzers show exactly how tasks fit into larger objectives.
 When employees see how their work contributes to the larger picture, it enhances their sense of purpose and connection with the company's mission.

-Companies can then use remote employee monitoring software as a means of aligning goals and not just micromanaging; therefore they can promote a transparent working environment based fully on trust.
+Companies can then use remote employee monitoring software as a means of aligning goals and not just micromanaging; therefore, they can promote a transparent working environment based fully on trust.

 The fear of being "spied on" remains one of the greatest hurdles when adopting remote employee monitoring software.
-This misconception took root, as it were, from older days of monitoring practices that had the goal of control rather than collaboration.
+This misconception took root, as it was, from older days of monitoring practices that had the goal of control rather than collaboration.

 This, in turn, will help the organization do away with the myths and nonsense of what monitoring really is, thereby getting rid of the skeptical attitude and creating an atmosphere of trust.